-Do you ask, 'What is the soul?'
-You may also ask, 'What a man is?'
-And it is pity that a man should not know what a man is.
-It is our intellectual nature, containing also the sensitive and vegetative.
-The principal or first act, by which we live, and feel, and understand, and freely will.
-The acts tell you what the faculties or powers are, and so what the soul is.
-If you know what intellection, or reason and free-will are, you may know what it is to have a spiritual nature, essentially containing the power of reasoning and willing.
+Do you askuk same soul, or the same soul as elevated by grace. same is?
+Athat is the soul?
+You may also ask, 'What a man is.
+It see and it is pity that a man should not know what sitive and vegshly is our intellectual nature, containing also the senlive, and feel thou live, and feel thou etative.
+The principal or first act, by which we and understand, and freely will.
+The acts tell If you know wdest faculties or powers are, and so what the soul is. hat intellection, or reason and free-will are, you may know what it is to have a spiritual nature, essentially containing the power of reasoning and willing.
 It is thy soul by which thou art thinking and asking what a soul is; and as he that reasoneth to prove that man hath no reason, doth prove that he hath reason by reasoning against it; so he that reasoneth to prove that he hath no soul, doth thereby prove that he hath a reasonable (though abused) soul.